All right, news roundup and information overload hour.

 It is a two-tiered system of justice.

-But let me just say this, okay?
+But let me just say this: okay?

 Not like the nonsense they pulled on Donald Trump.

-I I totally agree with you, but on the surface, is that not damning to you?
+I totally agree with you, but on the surface, is that not damning to you?

 Because it's pretty damning to me, and we need to get to the bottom of it.

-I'm not saying it all we know that those things happen.
+We know that those things happen.

-We don't know to the extent looks terrible.
+We don't know to the extent.

 Yeah.